antimatter-gravity-iit/interferometer_simulation/README.md

 Simulates phase shift of particles (due to various effects) moving through a 3-grating interferometer.

-For installation instructions, refer to the INSTALL file.
+For installation and usage instructions, refer to the INSTALL file.
 A summary of changes can be found in CHANGELOG.md.

 The current coding conventions are contained in CONTRIBUTING.md.
+For a list of contributors, see section "Authors" below and the CREDITS file.

 ______________________
 **Effects Accounted For:**